Chile is the country to actually see tapaculos, including the handsome Chucao Tapaculo of the temperate southern rain forests. Photo: Steve Howell

 Day 8: Central Chile, at the same latitude as southern and central California, has a Mediterranean climate and chaparral-like vegetation known as matorral.
 Extensive vineyards and the introduced California Quail, California poppy, and towering eucalyptus trees cultivate the illusion that one is in the Northern Hemisphere.
-To dispel any doubts we’ll spend the day birding our way to the coast at Viña del Mar, passing through a variety of habitats where birds include Spot-flanked Gallinule, Wren-like Rushbird, and Rufous-tailed Plantcutter.
+To dispel any doubts we’ll spend the day birding our way to the coast at Valparaiso, passing through a variety of habitats where birds include Spot-flanked Gallinule, Wren-like Rushbird, and Rufous-tailed Plantcutter.
 We’ll make a special effort to see the handsome Many-colored Rush-Tyrant and the endemic White-throated Tapaculo.
 Along the coast we should see Peruvian Booby, Peruvian Pelican, and the beautiful Inca Tern.
-Night in Quintero.
+Night in Valparaiso.

 Days 11-12: The magnificent High Andes, their snow-capped peaks dominating the eastern horizon, are only a short drive from Santiago and will be our venue for the next two days.
 We’ll visit two sites with slightly different avifaunas, both in spectacular rugged settings.
-The birdlife of this region includes the flashy White-sided Hillstar, Gray-breasted Seedsnipe, numerous ground-tyrants, sierra-finches, and ovenbirds (including the endemic Crag Chilia), the comical Moustached Turca (a roadside tapaculo!), huge Andean Condors, and with luck the ultimate shorebird – Diademed Sandpiper-Plover.
+The birdlife of this region includes the flashy White-sided Hillstar, Creamy-rumped Miner, Gray-breasted Seedsnipe, numerous ground-tyrants, sierra-finches, and ovenbirds (including the endemic Crag Chilia), the comical Moustached Turca (a roadside tapaculo!), huge Andean Condors, and with luck the ultimate shorebird – Diademed Sandpiper-Plover.
 Nights in Santiago.

 Day 13: A morning flight will take us north, leaving the cultivated Central Valley and heading over the bleak expanses of the Atacama Desert to the coastal town of Arica in the extreme north of Chile.
 Most of the day will be spent on the leisurely drive from Arica through the oasis-like Lluta Valley up to Putre, a small town nestled in a relatively lush valley at about 11,500 feet.
-As we climb, birds range from Croaking Ground-Dove and Peruvian Meadowlark in the lowland oases, through Greenish Yellow-Finch and Straight-billed Earthcreeper in the arid, scrubby foothills, to Andean Hillstar and Band-tailed Seedeater, both nesting at our hotel.
+As we climb, birds range from Croaking Ground-Dove and Peruvian Meadowlark in the lowland oases, through Greenish Yellow-Finch and Straight-billed Earthcreeper in the arid, scrubby foothills, to Andean Hillstar and Band-tailed Seedeater, both nesting near our hotel.
 Night in Putre.

-Day 14: We’ll spend the whole day in and around Putre, taking our time with the almost completely new avifauna and also acclimatizing to the new elevation.
+Day 14: We’ll spend the whole day in and around Putre, taking our time with the almost completely new avifauna and also acclimating to the new elevation.
 We’ll see that the characteristic European face of central and southern Chile is gone.
-The terraced alfalfa fields and herds of Llamas and Alpacas, tended by Indians clad in brightly-colored wool garments, reflect the close cultural ties between northern Chile and the high Andes of Peru and Bolivia.
+The terraced alfalfa fields and herds of llamas and alpacas, tended by Indians clad in brightly-colored wool garments, reflect the close cultural ties between northern Chile and the high Andes of Peru and Bolivia.
 Birds we can expect to see around Putre include Bare-faced Ground-Dove, White-throated Earthcreeper, Yellow-billed Tit-Tyrant, White-browed Chat-Tyrant, Black-throated Flowerpiercer, and Blue-and-yellow Tanager, and there’s a chance for Ornate Tinamou and Golden-billed Saltator.
 Night in Putre.

-- 2013 Tour Price : $6,950
+- 2017 Tour Price : $7,550

-- Single Occupancy Supplement : $800
+- Single Occupancy Supplement : $900

-* Tour invoices paid by check carry a modest discount.
+* Tour invoices paid by check carry a 4% discount.
 Details here.

 This tour is limited to eight participants with one leader, or up to 12 participants with two leaders.